pkulchenko/serpent/README.md

 Note that `line` and `block` functions return pretty-printed data structures and if you want to deserialize them, you need to add `return` before running them through `loadstring`.
 For example: `loadstring('return '..require('mobdebug').line("foo"))() == "foo"`.

+While you can use `loadstring` or `load` functions to load serialized fragments, Serpent also provides `load` function that adds safety checks and reports an error if there is any executable code in the fragment.

+* `ok, res = load(str[, {safe = true}])` -- loads serialized fragment; you need to pass `{safe = false}` as the second value if you want to turn safety checks off.

+Similar to `pcall` and `loadstring` calls, `load` returns status as the first value and the result or the error message as the second value.

 ## Options